Strava acquires UK’s RUNNA Training App – First Thoughts

 What is Runna

 Runna is a popular UK running app, offering running plans on the Android and iOS platforms.
 It claims to have over 90,000 users, though I suspect the figure is higher.
 More than that, it has a pretty decent watchOS app and the backing of credible athletes like Beth Potter (UK), Colleen Quigley (USA) and Genevieve Gregson (AUS).
+People love it.

 Strategic Fit

-Coming off Strava’s accelerated innovation and unprecedented growth last year, it was the right time to look for complementary businesses that could create even greater value for our users…Running is booming worldwide—nearly 1 billion runs were recorded on Strava in 2024.
+Coming off Strava’s accelerated innovation and unprecedented growth last year, it was the right time to look for complementary businesses that could create even greater value for our users…Running is booming worldwide — nearly 1 billion runs were recorded on Strava in 2024.
 [M Martin, Strava CEO]

-Strava has recognised the recent uptick in running, probably driven by a younger generation and has decided it wants to hook them into its ecosystem right from the get-go—a good move.
+Strava has recognised the recent uptick in running, probably driven by a younger generation and has decided it wants to hook them into its ecosystem right from the get-go — a good move.

 I suspect that Strava’s existing subscription service was chugging along but not offering anything new to entice new people to pay money.
 Strava was probably innovating its subscription tier just to keep cycling subscribers.
 Well, they acquired a new way to get running subscribers hooked with training and coaching services — likely, another great move.